 If you’re considering a new pool in your backyard, you’re likely wondering how much an inground pool costs.
 The price range for a fiberglass pool typically varies from $40,000 to $85,000 and up for both the shell and the installation.

 Keep in mind that the price of your fiberglass pool will vary depending on the pool’s size and the materials that you use to finish your patio and fencing.
 We offer a variety of fiberglass pools styles that can fit any price point.

-At Parrot Bay Pools, our swimming pool contractors and expert pool builders install high-quality fiberglass pools from a variety of brands including River Pools for customers in our area.
+At Parrot Bay Pools, our swimming pool contractors and expert pool builders install high-quality fiberglass pools from a variety of brands including River Pools for customers in North Carolina.
 If you want a premium fiberglass swimming pool that offers all of these benefits and more, schedule an appointment, call (919) 888-0327, or explore our full pool collection online to get started.